pandey22/Jersey-Store/README.md

 ## Welcome to STITCH

-- In the world full of western taste, try something Desi
+- In the world full of western taste, try something Desi !
+- Building an online market place for the latest, trending apparel